PurpleAvatar/multiscale_biological_modeling/README.md

 $$x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}$$

+**Notice** This LaTex will only process if the layout is specified as "layout: single"

 **Notice** Text in a notice should start with a double asteriks for emphasis, and requires a special piece of code on the next line
 {: .notice--primary}